-A stereotype agents have about new actors is “As soon as they get their first agent, their acting gets worse.”
+A stereotype agents have about new actors is “As soon as they try to get their first agent, their acting gets worse.”
 When you’re new to voice acting, you may arrive with assumptions that it’s about vocal tone, or character style.
 A coach will help you with the acting part, but if you don’t internalize the “how” of acting, when your coach isn’t there anymore, you’ll revert to a tone or style approach.

 This is because acting is like “conversation as a sport”: continually processing and reacting to ever-changing situations.
 But new actors think it’s like driving a car: unconsciously going through familiar motions once they are “trained”.